 - 1. On the Backup and recovery tab, find the corresponding backup box, click Explore and recover. - 2.
 In Backup explorer, right-click on the time line the version you want to delete, and then click Delete version.

 5 Recovering data

-Recovering disks and partitions 43
+Recovering disks and partitions 45

-Recovering files and folders 58
+Recovering files and folders 57

+Searching backup content 58

 Recovery options 59

 5.1 Recovering disks and partitions